Pros and Cons of Living in Australia

 Expats, digital nomads and retirees living in Australia responded:

 "Expats and digital nomads often appreciate the laid-back lifestyle and friendly people in Australia.
 They also enjoy the country's diverse culture, stunning landscapes, and abundance of outdoor activities.
 Additionally, the country's strong economy and excellent healthcare system are attractive to many expats.
 On the other hand, some expats and digital nomads may find the cost of living in Australia to be quite high, as well as the distance from other countries.
-Additionally, the climate can be quite extreme in some parts of the country, with hot summers and cold winters," said one member in Australia.
+Additionally, the climate can be quite extreme in some parts of the country, with hot summers and cold winters," explained one expat in Australia.

 Get Quote